When Your Older Child Feels Harder After a New Baby

 That thought can feel shocking.
 Shameful.
 Scary.

-But feeling angry at your older child after a new baby arrives is far more common than most mothers admit.
+Feeling angry at your older child after a new baby arrives is far more common than most mothers admit.
 It doesn’t mean you love them less.
 It doesn’t mean you regret having another baby.
 And it certainly doesn’t mean you are a bad mom.

 It usually means you are overwhelmed in ways no one fully prepared you for.